Car Insurance Germany 2026: 6 Money-Saving Rights Drivers Miss

 How to use it

-In four steps: (1) Ask your previous insurer for a Bescheinigung der Schadenfreiheit on original letterhead, listing policy duration and damage record for the last 5 years.
-(2) For non-EU documents (Switzerland, UK, US, Canada, Australia, Turkey) add a certified German translation; some insurers also accept English.
-(3) Submit BEFORE signing the German contract, with the subject line "SF-Klassen-Übernahme zur Berücksichtigung im Tarif".
-(4) If one insurer refuses, try the next — practice is not uniform.
-Allianz, HUK24, DA Direkt and AXA accept non-EU documents case-by-case.
-EU/EEA confirmations are usually accepted directly.
-Retroactive re-rating after contract signature is generally not possible.
+In four steps: (1) Ask your previous insurer for a Bescheinigung der Schadenfreiheit on original letterhead, covering the last 5 years.
+(2) For documents from third countries (Turkey, Switzerland, UK, US, Canada, Australia), add a certified German translation; some insurers also accept English.
+(3) Submit BEFORE signing the German contract, retroactive re-rating after signature is generally not possible.
+(4) If one insurer declines, try the next.
+EU/EEA confirmations are recognised by statute (§5c PflVG); for third-country documents, recognition is voluntary and varies per insurer.
+Some large insurers accept third-state years on a case-by-case basis.

 Benefit 5: Photo damage documentation and digital claims

-Two years ago every minor claim meant waiting for a Gutachter to physically inspect the car.
+A few years ago every minor claim meant waiting for a Gutachter to inspect the car in person.
 Most major insurers now let you start the claim from an app and submit photos of the damage directly.

 What this saves